Barkir/LLVMIRPass/README.md

 We can have any number of `and` and `icmp` instructions but generally we need to tick only some of them that we actually need to proof that this is the pattern we want.

 # UPD 1.10
-Started writing tests on `ets`.
-Not all of the tests are passed yet :(
+There are 13 tests in [ets_div.ets](./tests/ets_div.ets).
+All of them are passed now.
+Tests helped to find `endless recursion case`, it was fixed in previous commits.

 ### Tests